How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 Why You’ll Like The Architect’s Scale

-Perhaps you want to know how to become an interior designer and make this your full-time career… but as we touched on earlier, you aren’t so crazy about the math side of things.
-Well, you’ll be thrilled to know that an architect’s scale can take some of that math out of the equation!
+Perhaps you want to know how to become an interior designer and make this your full-time career, but you aren’t so crazy about the mathematical side of things.
+Well, you’ll be thrilled to know that an architect’s scale can take some of that pressure off you.

-All puns aside, the architect’s scale really does reduce the amount of math you’d otherwise need to put into a scale drawing.
-The markings on each side of an architect’s scale have already converted “real-life measurements” into a scale.
+The architect’s scale actually reduces the amount of math you’d otherwise need to put into a scale drawing, because the markings on each side of it have already converted “real-life measurements” into a scale.
 This way, you can use them when you draw your design floorplans.

 For example, take a look at your own architect’s scale.
 Now turn to the side labelled “1/4.”
 This side of the ruler allows you to draw scaled floorplans using a quarter-inch scale.
 Each full increment on that side of the ruler is actually 1/4 inches long, but represents one foot in real life.

-Once you’ve mastered it, you’ll wonder why you didn’t learn about it sooner!
-The best way to get comfortable with an architect’s scale is to use it.
+Once you’ve mastered it, you’ll wonder why you didn’t learn about it sooner.
+The best way to get comfortable with an architect’s scale is to actually use it.
 So, start practicing.
-After all, practice makes perfect.
+After all, practice makes perfect!

 Leave a Reply